Skip to main content

 The BRTP (Barix RTP) was designed by Barix AG (http://www.barix.com) as a simple extension to the RTP protocol to support the following:

-• Allow a client to register at a server to subscribe to a RTP stream
+• Allow clients to register at a server to subscribe to a RTP stream

 • Detect client dropout quickly and reliably to prevent loading of the network with a stream that is actually not consumed